All Episodes

 Where are you on lowering the price of gasoline?

-Where are you on oil drilling way off shore?
+Where are you on oil drilling way offshore?

 But that's another thing.

-I am so we need to change the lexicon here.
+We need to change the lexicon here.

 All these politicians saying we're not going to drill offshore.

-What is offshore mean to people?
+What does offshore mean to people?

 It's way offshore.